-Passenger Safety Message - Pontoon Boats And Deck Boats
+Passenger Safety Message

 Whenever the boat is in motion, observe the location of all passengers.
 Do not allow any passengers to stand or use seats other than those designated for traveling faster than idle speed.
-A sudden reduction in boat speed, such as plunging into a large wave or wake, a sudden throttle reduction, or a sharp change of boat direction, could throw them over the front of the boat.
-Falling over the front of the boat between the two pontoons will position them to be run over by the outboard.
+A sudden reduction in boat speed, such as plunging into a large wave or wake, a sudden throttle reduction, or a sharp change of boat direction, could throw them within or out of the boat.